plait-board/drawnix/README_en.md

 - 🌌 Infinite Canvas: Zoom, Pan
 - 🎨 Theme Support
 - 📱 Mobile-friendly
-- 📈 Support mermaid syntax conversion to flowchart（New 🔥🔥🔥）
+- 📈 Support mermaid syntax conversion to flowchart
+- ✨ Support markdown text conversion to mind map（New 🔥🔥🔥）

 ## About the Name